 Use the pull down menu to associate the phone with the appropriate user.
 You have the option to add multiple users to phones with multiple line appearances.
 In most cases you will be associating one user to one phone.

 The Concurrent Calls check box allows that "line" to support up to eight simultaneous calls.
 If Concurrent Calls is unchecked, that line will only allow a single concurrent inbound call.
 If subsequent simultaneous calls come in for that line, the phone will turn away the call with a 'busy' signal.
-Junction Networks will then route the call to the "failover" location.
+OnSIP will then route the call to the "failover" location.

 In most cases, you will want to keep Concurrent Calls checked.